apache/spark/docs/running-on-yarn.md

 spark.yarn.access.namenodes hdfs://ireland.emea.example.org:8020/,hdfs://frankfurt.emea.example.org:8020/
 ```

 Hadoop tokens expire.
-They can be renewed "for a while"; the Spark Application Master will automatically
+They can be renewed "for a while";
-do this.
 However, eventually, they will stop being renewable —after which all attempts to
 access secure data will fail.
 The only way to avoid that is for the application to be launched
-with the secrets needed to log in to Kerberos directly: a keytab.
+with the secrets needed to log in to Kerberos directly: a "keytab".
+Consult
+the [Spark Property](#Spark Properties) `spark.yarn.keytab` for the specifics.

 ## Launching your application with Apache Oozie

 Apache Oozie can launch Spark.
-In a secure cluster, the launched application will need the relevant
-tokens to access the cluster's services.
+In a secure cluster, such an application will need the relevant tokens to access the cluster's
+services.
 If Spark is launched with a keytab, this is automatic.
-However, if Spark is to be launched without a keytab, the responsibility for setting up security must be handed
+However, if Spark is to be launched without a keytab, the responsibility for setting up security
-over to Oozie.
+must be handed over to Oozie.

 The details of configuring Oozie for secure clusters and obtaining
 credentials for a job can be found on the [Oozie web site](http://oozie.apache.org/)